Aleeng730/speakout-simple-text-to-speech/README.md

 # speakout-simple-text-to-speech
 "SpeakOut" is a simple Text to Speech program that allows you to type in text, pause, and stop.
+Made with C++ and Winforms

+To open, run the .exe file in MusicPlayer\x64\Debug